 Leeds were making their first return to the European stage in three seasons and Yeboah was keen to celebrate, rifling home a hat-trick to down the principality side – containing the likes of Lillian Thuram and Thierry Henry – at the Stade Louis-II.

-The second of Yeboah’s treble included another stunning effort from distance, a curling postage-stamp effort on his left side that nestled into the far top corner.
-Match-ball safely tucked under the arm of their goal-getter from Ghana, Leeds headed home with a resounding 3-0 victory.
+The second of Yeboah’s treble included another stunning strike from distance, a curling postage-stamp effort on his left side that nestled into the far top corner.
+Match ball safely tucked under the arm of their goal-getter from Ghana, Leeds headed home with a resounding 3-0 victory.

 FORGOTTEN GOAL: 24 years ago today Tony Yeboah continued his personal crusade against tap-ins by scoring this pinger (for his hat-trick) vs Monaco.